"Interlocution" Performance still, Baroda, India 2010

 The Old Building

 The project “Interlocution” set the foundation for my understanding of space and time.
 In 2009, during the time of this project, the old building in the Faculty of Fine arts Baroda, where the first foundation of the art school was laid in the year 1950, now lay as an abandoned ruin and was cast of as an off-limit area.
-But unlike most buildings in India where new construction takes over the older ones this rather modest building seemed to have a sentimental and historical place in the minds of many people.
-The ruins were surrounded by construction disputes between university administration and the faculty members.

 The “Old building” as it had earned its nick name always remained an object fascination since my first year of graduation.
 It suited me best to take the building as a central subject, a vessel to carry my six years journey in the art school ahead.
 I also enjoyed the unlikely seclusion inside the building from other students and visitors, I had discovered a perfect private space to create my degree show at the Faculty of Fine Arts Baroda.